 Blasphemy laws punish people who make oral or written statements that are understood to express irreverence for sacred things.

-Long a feature of English and colonial societies and still prominent in some theocratic regimes, laws against blasphemy have disappeared in the United States because of the First Amendment.
+Long a feature of English and colonial societies and still prominent in some theocratic regimes, laws against blasphemy have disappeared in the United States because of First Amendment protections for religious beliefs and its protections for speech and press.
 Such laws were most frequently associated with the kind of religious establishment that the First Amendment limited at the national level and that courts later applied via the Fourteenth Amendment to the states.

 Blasphemy laws originated to punish nonbelievers